vdelia/vdelia.github.io/_posts/2015-07-05-ycombinator.md

         (fn [x] ((h h) x))))))
   {% endhighlight %}

+Y uses the factory to build a new function, passing as argument to it (i.e. the recursive step) another instance of the function built with the factory itself.

 In an environment where you cannot name things, Y allows you to build functions referring to themselves.

 {% highlight clojure linenos=table %}
   (Y